22940dev/hugo-frameview/content/likes.md

 Of course automation is not all and everything that I do but it greatly increases my satisfaction and happiness as I love focusing on solving problems and making new and interesting things rather than repeating myself over and over again.

-I made a [Telegram chat](https://t.me/macOSautomation) to discuss all things automation on macOS/iOS.

 ## Freedom
 I am a firm believer that everyone should have their opinion heard in the world.
 I think the current trend of monopolising all communication and all human activity under few companies is frightening.